 The host supervisory authority should ensure that a third-country insurance undertaking provides sufficient information to it so that it can assess the quality of the assets and determine if that undertaking needs to make changes to the deposit to ensure its ongoing appropriateness as security.

-Guideline 21 - Valuation rules

-The host supervisory authority should ensure that a third-country insurance undertaking calculates its branch assets, branch liabilities, branch MCR and branch SCR in accordance with the valuation rules laid down in Chapter VI of Title 1 of Directive 2009/138/EC.

-Guideline 22 - Calculation of capital requirements for the branch

-The host supervisory authority should ensure that the branch SCR and branch MCR are calculated based on the branch balance sheet as if the branch operations constituted a separate insurance undertaking.

-Guideline 23 - Solvency Capital Requirement

-The host supervisory authority should ensure that the branch own funds are at least equal to the branch SCR.

-Guideline 24 - Minimum capital requirement

-The host supervisory authority should ensure that the branch basic own funds are at least equal to the branch MCR.

 Guideline 25 - Branch own funds

 The host supervisory authority should ensure that the third-country insurance undertaking calculates its branch own funds, taking into account only assets which are available for distribution upon a winding-up of the undertaking to pay the insurance claims of branch policyholders and branch preferential claims.
 Such assets should only be treated as available if they would be distributed: